-Keywords are an interesting option that allow to you directly reference a specific field in the IDX data feed to filter by.
+Keywords are an interesting option that allows to you directly reference a specific field in the IDX data feed to filter by.

 A field is the 'Label' that you assign specific features to.
-For example, in my MLS when entering a listing, one of the drop downs I pick for the 'Hot Water' specification is 'Geothermal.'
-After I enter my listing into the MLS and it gets fed to the internet, those property websites receive that data, kind of like 'Hot Water = Geothermal.'
+For example, in one MLS when entering a listing, one of the dropdown options one would pick for the 'Hot Water' specification is 'Geothermal.'
+After entering the listing into the MLS and it's fed to the internet, those property websites receive that data, kind of like 'Hot Water = Geothermal.'
 That's how the website can list the hot water type online.

-In the keywords field here, I can search for 'Geothermal' or 'Hot Water' and find the specific option I want to add to my listing filter.
+In the keywords field, you may be able to search for 'Geothermal' or 'Hot Water' and find the specific option you want to add to my listing filter.

 These keywords are all AND options.
 Only the listings that match the specified keywords will show in your search results.

-Click 'Apply Filters' at the bottom of the page to reveal the search results.
+Click the green 'Apply Filters' button at the bottom of the page to reveal the search results.

-When your results are filtered, the filter button at the top left of the list turns green, and the text changes to 'FILTERS APPLIED.'
-There is also a link to 'Clear Filters' which can be clicked to instantly reset the list to its default state.
+When your results are filtered, the filter button at the top left of the list turns green, and the text changes to 'Filters Applied.'
+There is also a button to 'Clear' filters which can be clicked to instantly reset the list to its default state.

 In the search bar, you may type:

-- You may also search property addresses.
-Unlike listing agent names, you can search for partial address.
+You may also search property addresses.
+Unlike listing agent names, you can search for a partial address.

 Have more questions?
 Please reach out to Customer Support via the blue chat bubble to the right or by emailing firstname.lastname@example.org!